Hosanna: Other examples of modern usage

 A. R. Rahman composed the song "Hosanna" for the 2010 Tamil movie Vinnaithaandi Varuvaayaa.
 Here the word is used as an exclamation of joy when a man sees his beloved.
-The Christian Catholic Secular Forum (CSF) objected to this song and asked film-makers Fox Star Studios to remove it from the final cut of the Hindi remake of the film, Ekk Deewana Tha.
+The Catholic Secular Forum (CSF) objected to this song and asked film-makers Fox Star Studios to remove it from the final cut of the Hindi remake of the film, Ekk Deewana Tha.

-Paul McCartney's album New, released in 2013, features a song titled Hosanna.
+Paul McCartney's album New, released in 2013, features a song titled "Hosanna".
 Contextually, he uses the phrase as a cry for help in light of the world's current state of affairs.

-American comedians Tim and Eric use the phrase "blessed Hosanna" freely in their piece "Morning Prayer with Skott and Behr."
+American comedians Tim & Eric use the phrase "blessed Hosanna" freely in their piece "Morning Prayer with Skott and Behr".